itay-rafee/Algorithms/README.md

 # Algorithm

-In this project we will implement algorithms that have been studied in Cross Algorithms A.
-In addition, there are also examples and solutions of tests from previous years in this project.
+In this project we will implement algorithms that were taught in the Algorithms A course, in addition there are also examples and solutions of tests from previous years in this project.

 <h3>Package Of The Algorithm : </h3>